smuellerDD/leancrypto/linux_kernel/README.md

 In addition to the `leancrypto.ko` kernel module, a large number of additional kernel modules are compiled.
-They are all test modules for regression testing and are not required for production use.
+They are all test modules for regression testing and are not required and even not intended for production use.
 Insert the kernel modules and check `dmesg` for the results.
 Unload the kernel modules afterwards.

 The test modules almost all are the user space test application the `meson` test framework uses too, but compiled into kernel modules.
 They invoke the